Skip to content

 Explanation

 An event can be played as part of a competition or cup.
-In case of a competition, the teams, venue and date are known upfront.
-In case of a cup only the dates are known and in some situations the location of the final or semi finals.
+In the case of a competition, the teams, venue, and date are known upfront.
+In the case of a cup, only the dates are known, and in some situations, the location of the final or semi-finals.

-In our system, the minimal required data to offer an event is:
+In our system, the minimum required data to offer an event is:

 • date